GoogleCloudPlatform/google-cloud-gemserver/README.md

 ### Typical Workflow
   1) Deploy a gemserver by running: `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID`.
 This deploys the gemserver in a Google App Engine project as the default service.
 It also creates a new Cloud SQL instance with machine type db-f1-micro.
 Note that this machine type is only recommended for development / testing and is not under the Cloud SQL SLA coverage.
-  2) Generate a key (referred to as my-key) by running `google-cloud-gemserver create_key` for your gemserver.
+  2) Generate a key (referred to as my-key) by running `google-cloud-gemserver create-key --use-proj YOUR_PROJECT_ID` for your gemserver.
 By default, this generates a key with both read and write permissions.
 For more information about keys, read [this](docs/key.md).
   3) Add this key to your bundle config by running `bundle config http://gemserver-url.com/private/ my-key` where gemserver-url is the same as your project's url, e.g. http://my-project.appspot.com/private/.
 This is necessary to download gems.
   4) Add this key to your gem credentials as my-key (in ~/.gem/credentials): `:my-key: [KEY]` This is necessary to push gems (if the key has write permission).
   5) Push private gems to the gemserver as described [below](#pushing-gems).